 Updated site here

 ***Quick disclaimer: don't do any illegal activities(if you do you will face legal consequences) - only use the sites and labs that are set up for hacking or on companies that have an active bug bounty program.
-I am not responsible for what you do with this knowledge.*** Cybersecurity is a vast collection of different fields so this guide is a short intro to many different sections of cybersecurity and not a complete guide.

 This guide does not necessarily have to be done in order(THE BEST RESOURCES ARE AT THE END).
-For instance, if you are a web developer(and know either JavaScript, PHP, and/or SQL) and aren't interested in learning things that aren't web security you can skip to the Web week and look through the resources at the bottom for web security practice sites.
-If you are a computer engineer in low-level languages(C/C++ and/or Assembly), you probably might want to just do reverse engineering and binary exploitation since those will be easier for you to transition into.
+For instance, if you are a web developer(and know either JavaScript, PHP, and/or SQL) and aren't interested in learning things that aren't web security you can skip to the Web week and look through the resources

 I strongly recommend general programming knowledge, although you could do these tutorials without it or while learning programming simultaneously.